tinydanbo/OneHitQuake/README.md

 This is only intended for usage with id1, it won't work with maps/mods that have their own progs.dat file.

+Works on vkquake and quakespasm-spiked.
+Should work on any engine, though.

 I compiled it using [FTEQCC](https://fte.triptohell.info/downloads), I don't know much about other compilers.